apecloud/kubeblocks/docs/user_docs/cli/kbcli_kubeblocks_upgrade.md

       --check                    Check kubernetes environment before upgrade (default true) -h, --help                     help for upgrade
-      --monitor                  Set monitor enabled and install Prometheus, AlertManager and Grafana (default true) --set stringArray          set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --monitor                  Set monitor enabled and install Prometheus, AlertManager and Grafana (default true) --set stringArray          Set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
-      --set-file stringArray     set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
+      --set-file stringArray     Set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
-      --set-json stringArray     set JSON values on the command line (can specify multiple or separate values with commas: key1=jsonval1,key2=jsonval2)
+      --set-json stringArray     Set JSON values on the command line (can specify multiple or separate values with commas: key1=jsonval1,key2=jsonval2)
-      --set-string stringArray   set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --set-string stringArray   Set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
-      --timeout duration         Time to wait for upgrading KubeBlocks (default 30m0s) -f, --values strings           specify values in a YAML file or a URL (can specify multiple) --version string           Set KubeBlocks version
+      --timeout duration         Time to wait for upgrading KubeBlocks (default 30m0s) -f, --values strings           Specify values in a YAML file or a URL (can specify multiple) --version string           Set KubeBlocks version
 ```